SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Every crane chart is built around the relationship between length, angle, radius and the crane's load capacity.
 Deflection changes that relationship slightly once the load is on the hook.

-In construction, OSHA’s cranes and derricks standard in Subpart CC of 29 CFR 1926 requires that operators understand the functions and limitations of the crane, as well as how to interpret load charts correctly.
+In construction, OSHA’s cranes and derricks standard in Subpart CC of 29 CFR 1926 requires that operators understand the functions and crane's limitations, as well as how to interpret load charts correctly.
 Make sure you pay attention to this general safety guideline because compliance is on the line.

 Crane deflection sits squarely within those limitations.
 A crane operator who cannot anticipate how the boom will bend is missing a key part of that picture.